PRIVACY POLICY

 13. Provision of contractual services

-13.4 We store your IP address and the respective time of the action for 6 months as part of the registration and renewed registrations as well as the use of our online services.
-This data is stored on the basis of our and your legitimate interests to prove the respective action and to protect against misuse and other unauthorized use.
-After 6 months we delete this data.
-If further storage of this data is necessary for evidence purposes, this data is excluded from deletion until the respective incident has been finally clarified.
-In principle, this data will not be passed on to third parties unless it is necessary to pursue our claims or there is a legal obligation to do so in accordance with Article 6 (1) (c) GDPR.
+13.4.
+When you register, log in again or use our online services, we store your IP address and the time of the action for 6 months.
+This data is stored on the basis of our and your legitimate interests to prove the action and to protect against misuse and other unauthorized use.
+After 6 months, we delete this data.
+If it is necessary to store this data for evidentiary purposes, this data will not be deleted until the incident has been finally resolved.
+This data will not be passed on to third parties unless it is necessary to pursue our claims or there is a legal obligation to do so in accordance with Art.
+6 (1) (c) GDPR.

-14.3 We always have one - if necessary several - surveillance camera(s) on the premises, which, however, has (have) no recording function.
-The image data of the recordings are transmitted in real time to a monitor in the fire protection center (camera monitor principle), which only plays back this data, ie without the possibility of storing it.
+14.3.
+We always have one - possibly several - surveillance camera(s) on site, but these do not have a recording function.
+The image data from the recordings is transmitted in real time to a monitor in the fire protection center (camera-monitor principle), which simply plays back this data - i.e. without the possibility of saving it.
 The image data is therefore not recorded or saved.
-Processing is carried out in accordance with Article 6 (1) (d) GDPR to protect the vital interests of people on the premises (detection of fires).
-We have a fire protection concept for this, which includes real-time video surveillance to detect fires.
-The processing is also carried out in accordance with Section 4 Paragraph 1 Clause 1 No. 3 BDSG to protect legitimate interests, which means in particular to protect the life and health of the people on the premises (cf. Section 4 Paragraph 1 Clause 2 No. 1 Federal Data Protection Act).
-We will provide you with further information on the respective processing - if necessary - on the day of the respective trade fair or event or in individual cases in advance.
+The processing takes place in accordance with Art.
+6 Para.
+1 lit. d) GDPR to protect the vital interests of the people on the site (detecting fires).
+For this purpose, we have a fire protection concept in place, which, among other things, provides for real-time video surveillance to detect fires.
+The processing also takes place in accordance with Section 4 Para.
+1 Sentence 1 No. 3 BDSG to protect legitimate interests, which means in particular to protect the life and health of the people on the site (cf. Section 4 Para.
+1 Sentence 2 No. 1 BDSG).
+We will provide you with further information on the respective processing – if necessary – on the day of the trade fair or event or, in individual cases, in advance.

 15. Contact